Involvement Awards

 - Share how the organization addressed the need for health and wellness promotion through this event as it relates to its mission and values

-- Provide evidence of an event, program, or initiative put on by the organization and explains the impact/results
+- Provide evidence of an event, program, or initiative put on by the organization and explain the impact/results

-- Evaluates the need for this event and explains the execution of the event
+- Evaluate the need for this event and explains the execution of the event

 This award recognizes one specific event, put on by a student organization, that prepares Gators for work, citizenship, and life beyond UF and empowers students to uniquely contribute to an ever-changing global community.